 It is quite useful to show a class all of the scores from the inventory as it helps them to understand that everyone learns differently and that no one way of learning is best (See Table 1).
-This also helps instructors to think about the class mix of learning styles and how to begin creating activities and assignments that will meet a variety of styles.
-It also provides support for instructional designers who need to learn new ways to design instruction for classes with multiple learning styles and intelligences.
+This also helps instructors to think about the LS class mix and how to create activities and assignments that will meet a variety of styles.
+It provides support for instructional designers who need to learn new ways to design instruction for classes with multiple LS and intelligences.
 Figures are shown in percentiles so that a score of 95 would indicate the 95th percentile and the learner would have a high need to have this style met.
 A score of 05 would indicate the fifth percentile - or a low need for the learner.

 The Canfield is quite useful in distributed learning as it shows scores for an instructor to provide structure, the independence level of the student, and the need for an authority figure by the student.
-For example, if the student instructor percentile score is 25, this indicates a low need for an instructor to provide structure; 85 would indicate a much higher need by the student to have structure imposed from the outside.
+If the student instructor percentile score is 25, this indicates a low need for an instructor to provide structure; 85 would indicate a much higher student need to have structure imposed from the outside.